Annual Technical Report 2005 on Trademark Information Activities submitted by United Kingdom (SCIT/ATR/TM/2005/GB)

 Training courses for national and foreign participants

 Training courses and seminars are undertaken by Patent Office staff on a wide range of topics including current trade mark examination practice and inter partes actions.
-Speakers are also offered to seminars arranged by other organisations covering topics such as e-business.
+Speakers are also offered to seminars arranged by other organisations covering such topics as e-business.

 Assistance to developing countries (sending consultants and experts, receiving trainees from developing countries, etc.)